dekimpew/ansible-role-tkgm/README.md

 tanzu_version: v2.5.0 # Check the Release notes for correct versions.
 tanzu_cli_version: # This is automatically filled in from the version matrix in the vars directory.
 package_version:  # This is automatically filled in from the version matrix in the vars directory.
+current_tanzu_cli_version:  # Leave this one empty!
+It's automatically filled in.
+tanzu_cli_plugin_repository: # This allows you to provide a separate airgapped location for Tanzu CLI plugins

 kubeconfig_location: /tmp # A location on the filesystem to store kubeconfigs.
 default_binary_directory: /usr/local/bin # Change if your OS uses another directory.
 ```